What is Conerstone?

-We provide short and longer term confidential support to individuals and couples, irrespective of religion, ethnic origin, gender or sexual orientation.
-The counsellors are professionally trained for the work they do, and adhere to the Ethical Framework of the British Association for Counselling and Psychotherapy, of which Cornerstone is a member.
+We provide short and longer term counselling support to individuals and couples (aged 18 and above) irrespective of religion, ethnic origin, gender or sexual orientation.

 What do we offer?

-Our counsellors offer you the opportunity to explore your feelings and work through difficult issues in your life.
-Over a number of weeks we aim to come alongside you in your difficulties, helping you to gain a better understanding of yourself and your problems.
+You will have the opportunity to explore your experiences and feelings and work through difficult issues in your life.
+Over a number of weeks we aim to come alongside you in these difficulties, helping you to gain a better understanding of yourself and your circumstances.
 Counselling invites you to change by helping you to find new strength and the freedom to make your own choices.
 Counselling is based on listening and is not about giving you advice, telling you what to do or judging you.
 It can, however, enable you to see things from a new perspective.

-We work with many counselling ideas and offer counselling which draws on models such as:
+We work with many counselling ideas and offer counselling based on models such as:

 What about money?

-Cornerstone is a non-profit organisation.
-In order to meet our costs, we do ask people who use the service to make a payment for each session and an affordable amount will be agreed with you at your initial assessment appointment.
+Cornerstone is a non-profit making organisation.
+In order to meet our costs, we do ask people who use the service to make a payment for each session and an affordable amount is agreed with you at your initial assessment.
 We would not wish anyone to be deterred from making enquiries because of an anxiety about cost.

 What will happen next?

-If you wish to proceed, then the information that you have given will be passed to one of our Supervisors for them to assign a counsellor who will see you on a regular basis, for as long as necessary for your particular needs.
+If you then wish to proceed, you will be assigned a counsellor who will see you on a regular basis, for as long as necessary for your particular needs.

 You will be offered weekly counselling sessions of 50 minutes, ideally at the same time and day each week.
 We normally ask you to agree to six sessions to begin with.